-APNIC’s vision is for a global, open, stable, and secure Internet that serves the entire Asia Pacific community.
+APNIC’s vision is for a global, open, stable, and secure Internet.
 APNIC plays an important role in Internet infrastructure security by:

 - Sharing global security best practice information with APNIC Members and building regional security capacity through training and technical assistance